How does this medication work? What will it do for me?

 It is important to use this medication exactly as prescribed by your doctor.
 If you miss a dose, take it as soon as possible and continue with your regular schedule.
 If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
 Do not inhale a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

-Store this medication at room temperature, protect the capsules from light and moisture, and keep it out of reach of children.
+Store this medication in the original package until you are ready to take a dose.
+Keep it at room temperature, protect the capsules from light and moisture, and keep it out of reach of children.